dhc86/public-react-demo/README.md

 5. Data Fetching & Filtering: Efficiently retrieves and processes data with filters.
 6. Forms & Validation: Utilizes React Hook Form for streamlined form handling.
 7. Routing: Implements React Router for smooth navigation across the application.

-8. Explore the demo to see these features in action!
+Explore the demo to see these features in action! 🚀

-Learn React by building a real-world project.

 ## Running the project